by-jp/www.byjp.me/content/notes/twitter/7484257555/index.md

 - imported
 - from-twitter
 ---
 Macbook fan is dead so browsing the internet is like the film Speed - Is that flash video I see?
-RUN AWAY\!
+RUN AWAY!